What’s the lowdown?

 When will your periods and fertility return after the Mirena?

-One of the great benefits of the Mirena coil/IUS is that it thins the lining of your webs which makes periods lighter or disappear completely (good times for those with heavy periods).
+One of the great benefits of the Mirena coil/IUS is that it thins the lining of your womb which makes periods lighter or disappear completely (good times for those with heavy periods).
 After removal, it can take time for this lining to build back up again.

 Had your Mirena removed and still no period?